YUJINGl3/Approximate-Bayesian-Computation-for-Inferring-Waddington-Landscapes-from-Single-Cell-Data/README.md

 transformed probability of cells in pluripotent states as metrics for results obtained from each distance metric.

 "pair_plot.ipynb" generate the pair wise density plot for the ABC-SMC result.

+We found that the "ApproxBayes.jl" is not compatiable with the current version of Julia and "DifferentialEquations" package.
+Please visit "GpABC" for the ABC-SMC algorithm and change the distance metric as given in the notebook.